prasenjitj/llm_model/README.md

 - `MODEL_NAME`: Hugging Face model name (default: "Qwen/Qwen2.5-VL-3B-Instruct")
 - `MAX_IMAGE_SIZE`: Maximum image file size in bytes (default: 10MB)
+- `MAX_CONCURRENT_GENERATIONS`: Limits simultaneous `model.generate()` calls to avoid GPU OOM (default: 2).
+Tune this based on `nvidia-smi` and latency.
+- `MAX_CONCURRENT_GENERATIONS`: Number of worker threads that perform the heavy `model.generate()` calls (default: 2).
+This is the number of parallel inferences the model will run.
+- `MAX_INFERENCE_QUEUE_SIZE`: Size of the bounded inference queue that holds pending requests waiting for the worker pool.
+When this queue is full additional requests receive a `429 Too Many Requests` response (default: 32).
+- `MAX_INFERENCE_BATCH_SIZE`: Maximum number of in-flight requests the worker will batch together for a single model.generate() call (default: 4).
+- `BATCH_WAIT_TIMEOUT`: Time in seconds the worker will wait for more requests to accumulate before running a smaller batch (default: 0.02s).

+When the queue is full the server returns `429 Too Many Requests` and includes a `Retry-After` response header estimating seconds the client should wait, calculated from recent generation timings and current queue depth.
+- `ENABLE_SERVER_IMAGE_DOWNLOAD`: If set to `true`, the server may fetch an image from a URL provided in the `image_url` form field.
+Default is `false` to encourage client-side image upload and prevent server-side requests.
+- `ENABLE_SERVER_IMAGE_RESIZE`: If set to `true`, the server will automatically resize large images (over 800x600) to a smaller size before sending to the model.
+Default is `false` because image resizing is often handled on the client for better UX and lower server CPU usage.
+- `DEBUG_IMAGE_FORM`: If set to `true`, the server will emit extra debug logs that show `Content-Type`, form keys, and raw `image_url` when `image` and `image_url` are absent — useful to diagnose why `image_url` is None for incoming requests.

 ## Deployment